 Article 96:Where civil affairs departments bear temporary or long-term guardianship responsibilities, departments such as for finance, education, health and hygiene, and public security shall cooperate within the scope of their individual duties.

-People's governments at the county level or above and their civil affairs departments shall, as needed, set up children's aid and protection institutions and child welfare establishments, responsible for taking in, and supporting minors that the departments of civil are guardians of.
+People's governments at the county level or above and their civil affairs departments shall, as needed, set up children's aid and protection institutions and child welfare establishments, responsible for taking in, and supporting minors that the departments of civil affairs are guardians of.

 Article 97:People's governments at the county level or above shall open the unified national hotline for the protection of minors to promptly accept and transfer complaints and reports on violations of minors' lawful rights and interests; and shall encourage and support people's organizations, enterprises, public institutions, and social organizations' participation in the establishment of service platforms, hotlines, and stations for the protection of minors to provide information and assistance with regard to the protection of minors.

-Article 98:The state is to establish an information query system on persons who have committed violations and crimes such as sexual assault, abuse, or violent injury of minors, and provide fee inquiry services to units closely connected to minors.
+Article 98:The state is to establish an information query system on persons who have committed violations and crimes such as sexual assault, abuse, trafficking, or violent injury, and provide fee inquiry services to units closely connected to minors.

-Article 99:Local people's governments shall cultivate, guide, and regulate relevant social organizations and social workers' participation in efforts to protect minors, carrying out household education guidance services, and psychological counseling for minors, rehabilitation assistance, guardianship and adoption assessments, and provision of other professional services.
+Article 99:Local people's governments shall cultivate, guide, and regulate relevant social organizations and social workers' participation in efforts to protect minors, carrying out family education guidance services, and psychological counseling for minors, rehabilitation assistance, guardianship and adoption assessments, and provision of other professional services.

 Article 100:Public security organs, people's procuratorates, people's courts, and judicial administrative departments shall lawfully perform their duties and safeguard minors' lawful rights and interests.